by Charlotte Siems

 You’re probably not going to lose a size quickly with a few minutes a day, but how many inches will you NOT gain with some daily mindful movement?

-Here are some ideas for quickie workouts for an extra-busy week:
+Here are some ideas for quickie workouts for extra-busy times:

-Primary Back Stretch, Oil Wells, MORE version of T-Tapp Twist, HD
+Primary Back Stretch, Oil Wells, MORE version of T-Tapp Twist, Hoe Downs

 Basic Workout Plus, 4 reps instead of 8